Kapendev/parin/README.md

 # Or: .\parin_package\scripts\web.bat
 ```

-By default, Parin's web builds use the BetterC flag, meaning only projects compatible with BetterC can be compiled.
 Projects requiring the full D runtime can be built using the GC flag.
-This flag supports both DUB and non-DUB projects, but it also requires [OpenD](https://opendlang.org/index.html) and the latest version of Emscripten.
+This flag also requires [OpenD](https://opendlang.org/index.html) and the latest version of Emscripten.
-Note that exceptions are not supported and that some DUB related limitations apply.
+Note that exceptions are not supported and that some DUB related limitations apply like having to include all dependencies inside the source folder.
+Before using the GC flag, make sure `opend install xpack-emscripten` has been run at least once.

 #### Using the flag with DUB